 Learndutch.org is an education platform that teaches people how to learn Dutch through online self-paced courses and live e-summer schools.
 Some of their YouTube videos, like the one below, teach basic Dutch lessons to anyone looking to learn the language.

 This YouTube video allows the brand to promote itself by providing an idea of how learndutch.org structures its Dutch lessons.
 Viewers can see how the product looks at no cost before they purchase.

-Showcase your product and process so customers can see what their customer experience will look like.
-It’ll help them feel more comfortable buying when they know more about how your service works.
+So if you want to sell courses online and/or increase your e-commerce performance, you need to showcase your product and process so customers can see what their customer experience will look like.
+It will help them feel more comfortable buying when they know more about how your service works.

 5. Cleveland Water